bahmutov/cypress-workshop-basics/05-xhr/PITCHME.md

 ## Bonus

-Network requests guide at [https://on.cypress.io/network-requests](https://on.cypress.io/network-requests).
-Question: which requests do you spy on, which do you stub?
+Network requests guide at [https://on.cypress.io/network-requests](https://on.cypress.io/network-requests), blog post [https://glebbahmutov.com/blog/network-requests-with-cypress/](https://glebbahmutov.com/blog/network-requests-with-cypress/)

+**Question:** which requests do you spy on, which do you stub?

+---

+## Caching

+⚠️ Be careful with the browser caching the data.
+If the browser caches the data, the server might return "304" HTTP code.

+⌨️ test "shows the items loaded from the server"

 ---